 The unfair prejudice remedy (referred to below) is often pursued by a minority shareholder in order to protect his/her interest in the relevant company.

 A petitioner seeking to bring a winding up petition on just and equitable grounds must either be the only shareholder of the company, an original allottee of shares or have been registered as a member for at least 6 months out of the 18 months preceding the date of presentation of the petition.
 Furthermore, a petitioner must show an interest in having the relevant company wound-up.

 Grounds for bringing the petition

+There are a number of situations where it would be just and equitable to wind up a company.
 These are similar to the grounds for unfair prejudice.

-A claim may be brought if there has been a material failure of the company to abide by the Articles or a shareholders agreement, and this failure has amounted to unfairness by the majority against the minority.
+- a material failure of the company to abide by the Articles or a shareholders agreement, and this failure has amounted to unfairness by the majority against the minority.

 Examples of unfair prejudice or conduct that might lead to a just and equitable winding up are:-